 “When I see an NRA hat across the room, I smile because I know that person is a boldly proud American.
 I know that person is for individual freedom.
 I know that man or woman is someone we can count on when times are hard.
 I know that individual appreciates how unique and fragile this American freedom of ours really is.”

-Hammering away at the promotion of “freedom” has other advantages besides getting Republican support.
-It helps eliminate any laws restricting gun usage to increases sales.
-Another words, they want the “freedom” to sell more guns.
-They believe the government should stay out of our lives, essentially so they can sell more guns.
-A population that can rely on the government for their protection doesn’t feel the need to buy guns for self-protection.
-For the NRA, building individualism and distrust of the government are key to building the insecurity needed to sell more guns.
+They believe the government should stay out of our lives.
+Government interferes with selling guns.
+A population that relies on government protection doesn’t feel the need to buy guns.
+For the NRA, building individualism and distrust of the government are key to building the insecurity needed to sell guns.

 Is the NRA’s free society actually free?

-A friend of mine, Allyn Winslow, who was a high school drama teacher in Brooklyn, went for a bike ride in Prospect Park.
+A friend of mine, Allyn Winslow, A Brooklyn high school drama teacher, went for a bike ride in Prospect Park.
 While in the park, four boys threatened him because they wanted his bike.
-Instead of giving it to them, Allyn tried to ride away, only to be shot in the back and killed.
+Instead relenting, Allyn tried to ride away, received a bullet in the back and death.
 This tragedy occurred in June of 1983.

 Where do they intend to lead us?

-The word “freedom” must sound simple and pure to NRA members.
+The word “freedom” sounds simple and pure to NRA members.
 What comes to mind is the old west image of protecting one’s homestead with a rifle at the ready.
-Now, extend that image to our modern dayly life.
-Think about going to your child’s school play equipped with a gun at your side.
-Then imagine all the other parents just as prepared and ready to draw their loaded gun at the first sign of a threat.
+Now, extend that image to our daily lives.
+Think of attending your child’s school play equipped with a gun at your side.
+Imagine all the other parents prepared and ready to draw their loaded gun at the first sign of a threat.
 Everyone has guns, so threats from guns can come from anywhere at any time.
-In this future world that they are taking us to, we must be ready at all times for someone to start shooting because sluggishness under threat leads to becoming a victim.
+This is the future they want.
+We must be ready for someone to start shooting because sluggishness under threat leads to victimization.

-We know, the NRA intends to lead us further down the road of guns galore.
-Definitely this is the way to go if you want more chaos and anarchy, which we already have in many inter-cities.
-We can see what the U.S. will be like when we look at the Central Americans countries of Nicaragua, Ecuador and Honduras.
-Refugees from those countries are forced to leave their homes largely to flee the everyday violence resulting from the flood of guns that have come from the U.S.
+We know, the NRA intends to lead us down the road of guns galore.
+This is the way to go if you want street shooting, like in many inter-cities.
+We can see a future U.S. in the Central Americans countries of Nicaragua, Ecuador and Honduras.
+There, refugees flee their homes and violent communities fearing gun violence resulting from the flood of guns that have come from the U.S.

-The NRA’s ideas of freedom and anti-government is fostered on their members to selling more guns.
-Guns are made to be the symbol of freedom and individualism.
+The NRA’s pushes the ideas of freedom and anti-government on their members to selling guns.
+Guns symbolize freedom and individualism.
 This is a selfish attitude with indifference to the greater good.